 SHOW FUNCTION

-Outputs the configuration of an existing UDF/UDTF.
-Users with SYSTEM ADMIN permission will see the entire UDF configuration, while users with proc level permissions will only see the name of the UDF & its execution mode.
+Outputs the configuration of one or more existing UDFs/UDTFs.
+Users with SYSTEM ADMIN or ADMIN permission on the UDF (or all UDFs) will see the entire UDF configuration, while users with EXECUTE permissions will only see the name of the UDF & its execution mode.

 |